 DBP THM Removal

 In-tank aeration is the process of exposing finished drinking water to air and has been proven to be an effective way to remove Trihalomethanes (THMs).
-There are several different systems to choose from, but capital and energy costs of technologies vary greatly.
+There are several different systems to choose from, but the capital and energy costs of technologies vary greatly.

 In a bubble aeration system, air is injected at the bottom of a tank to create bubbles.
 As the bubbles rise, THMs diffuse from the water into the bubble, until the bubble becomes saturated with THMs.
 Eventually, the bubble reaches the surface and pops - delivering THMs into headspace.